 With some of the differences outlined above for investing in LLCs vs. C Corporations, it is important to remember that the equity crowdfunding industry is still in flux.
 There will almost certainly be changes in the coming years, so always consult with your personal tax or investment advisor.

 Takeaway: investors shouldn’t jump blindly into the world of equity crowdfunding without understanding the potential impact that even a $10 investment could have come tax season.

 What does this trade-off mean for the new equity crowdfunding investor?

 While we can’t provide specific recommendations, remember that the types of companies that you hold in your portfolio are another type of diversification.

-As with anything that is uncertain, and tax situations are no exception, one way to mitigate the risk of impact on your taxes is through diversification.
+As with anything that is uncertain, one way to mitigate the risk of impact on your taxes is through diversification.
 Diversifying investments in both LLCs and C Corporations can allow a portfolio to mature and benefit from some of the positive outcomes while mitigating the risk of going all-in and experiencing a negative outcome.